-7. Before placing the child into the child seat, forcibly pull the child seat forward and back to make sure that the seat is held securely in place.
+- 6. Attach the tether strap (if the child seat is equipped).
+Refer to Attaching child safety seats with tether straps later in this chapter. - 7.
+Before placing the child in the seat, forcibly move the seat forward and back to make sure the seat is securely held in place.
 To check this, grab the seat at the belt path and attempt to move it side to side and forward and back.
-There should be no more than one inch of movement for proper installation.
+There should be no more than one inch (2.5 cm) of movement for proper installation.